 - AdSense doesn’t have specific publisher traffic requirements, which is an advantage.
 That’s why GA still works for small publishers.

 - You have complete control over AdSense without human interference.
-It’s up to you what you change since there’s no onboarding process.
+It’s up to you to decide what changes to make, since there’s no onboarding process.

 - AdSense’s stats dashboard is more insightful than most others.
 Ezoic has the most expansive data analysis tool, and the AdSense statistics are helpful.